 Yes, you need to contextualise your session plan according to the delivery mode and hours of delivery.

-For different delivery modes, you will have different structure and delivery hours.
+For different delivery modes, you will have different structures and delivery hours.
 For example structure for classroom delivery will be different compared to workplace delivery and you may have small numbers for hours in the workplace delivery.

 How detailed session plan do we need to create?